Apex Digital

-Apex Digital, Inc. is an American electronics manufacturer based in Walnut, California founded in 1997.
-It manufactures and distributes high definition and LCD panel televisions, DVD recorders and players, and other digital items including photo frames and bookshelf audio systems.
+Apex Digital, Inc. is an American electronics trading company based in Walnut, California founded in 1997.
+It distributed high definition and LCD panel televisions, DVD recorders and players, and other digital items including photo frames and bookshelf audio systems.
 It also has an office in Ontario, California.
+In 2010, Apex filed for Chapter 11 bankruptcy, which finally closed in 2018.

 History

+1997-2003

-Apex Digital, Inc. was founded in 1997 by Wasim (CEO) and Ancle Hsu (Chief Operating Officer).
+Apex Digital, Inc. was co-founded in 1997 by David Ji (President), Wasim (CEO), and Ancle Hsu (Chief Operating Officer).
 In 2000, it introduced its first DVD players – the AD-600A – to the US market, which became successful due to their ability to play MP3 files; used to download music files off the internet during the height of the Napster controversy.
 By the end of 2001, Apex was the second leading marketer of DVD players in the US after Sony.

 In 2001, Apex became the first company certified to produce DVD players compatible with Eastman Kodak’s picture CDs and its ViDVD player enabled users to connect to the internet.